Krausler/AllocatorLib/README.md

 <ins>**Option 3 - Building ALL staticly using make:**</ins>

-1. Execute [Setup-Visual-Studio.bat](Scripts/Build-AllocatorLib.bat) located in the `Scripts folder`.
+1. Execute [Build-AllocatorLib.bat](Scripts/Build-AllocatorLib.bat) located in the `Scripts folder`.
 This will generate a static library in `bin/Dist-windows-Your-Computer-Architecture/AllocatorLib`.
-Note: Building ALL this way requires make and gcc to be installed.
+Note: Building ALL this way requires make and gcc.

 ## Building ALL for Linux:

-1. Execute [Setup-Visual-Studio.bat](Scripts/Build-AllocatorLib.bat) located in the `Scripts folder`.
+1. Execute [Build-AllocatorLib.sh](Scripts/Build-AllocatorLib.sh) located in the `Scripts folder`.
 This will generate a static library in `bin/Dist-linux-Your-Computer-Architecture/AllocatorLib`.
-Note: Building ALL this way requires make and gcc to be installed.
+Note: Building ALL this way requires make and gcc.

 # The Plan

-I mainly created this project because I wanted to see how custom allocators work and as I went through the process of creating this project I found myself having a lot of fun writing low level data types and allocators.
+I mainly created this project because I wanted to see how custom allocators work.
+As I went through the process of creating this project I found myself having a lot of fun writing low level data types and allocators.
 The plan is to expand this project adding more data types and diffrent allocators.

 ### Features to come
+I hope this list will expand.

 - Custom Tpyes: HashMap, HashSet, String
 - ArenaAllocator